List of special economic zones: Panama

+Asia / Pacific

 Bangladesh

 Several special economic zones (SEZs) have been established across Bangladesh since the 1980s.

 Mandated by the Bangladesh Economic Zones Act, 2010, the Bangladesh Economic Zones Authority (BEZA) was officially instituted by the government on 9 November 2010.
 BEZA aims to establish SEZs in all potential areas in Bangladesh including underdeveloped regions with a view to encouraging rapid economic development through increase and diversification of industry, employment, production and export.

 Bangladesh government has taken an initiative to introduce a hundred SEZ throughout the country.
 As of March 2016, thirty seven government SEZs have acquired land and are under development.

 The following Eight EPZs are in operation: